hackoregon/data-science-pet-containers/README.md

 The `postgis` service is based on the official PostgreSQL image from the Docker Store: <https://store.docker.com/images/postgres>.
 It is running PostgreSQL 10, PostGIS 2.4, pgRouting 2.5 and all of the foreign data wrappers that are available in a Debian PostgreSQL server.
-Note that all of these images acquire PostgreSQL and its accomplices from the official PostgreSQL Global Development Group (PGDG) Debian repositories:
+All of these images acquire PostgreSQL and its accomplices from the official PostgreSQL Global Development Group (PGDG) Debian repositories:
 <https://www.postgresql.org/download/linux/debian/>.

+Connecting to the service: \* From the host, connect to `localhost`, port `HOST_POSTGRES_PORT`. \* Inside the Docker network, connect to `postgis`, port 5432. \* In both cases, the username and maintenance database are `postgres` and the password is `POSTGRES_PASSWORD`.

 #### Connecting with pgAdmin on the host

-Note: A previous version of this image set had a pgAdmin image. pgAdmin in a container is of limited usefulness; it can only connect to servers inside the Docker network. pgAdmin on your desktop can connect to servers inside the Docker network *and* on your desktop *and* out on the Internet.

 If you’ve installed the EnterpriseDB PostgreSQL distribution, you probably already have pgAdmin, although it may not be the latest